← Back to Blog

 Try It Yourself

-If you're tired of being pushed toward cloud-based, data-hungry coding assistants, give CodeContinue a shot:
+If you're tired of being pushed toward cloud-based, data-hungry coding assistants, give CodeContinue a shot.
+I'm sure you won't be disappointed.
+Well, if you are - bash me in the comments.
+I try to match your expectations.

 Quick Start: